-We understand from extensive experience that potential whistleblowers may have deep concerns regarding their roles as whistleblowers.
+From our extensive experience in qui tam litigation, we understand that potential whistleblowers may have deep concerns regarding their roles as whistleblowers.
 And we know how being a whistleblower may affect them, their career, and their families and loved ones.

 History of Success

-Berger & Montague has successfully represented clients in complex litigation for over forty-five years.
-We understand that the focus of our representation starts and ends with our clients and the goals they hope to achieve.
-At our firm, we are single-mindedly focused on helping our clients achieve their goals.
-You can call us at (215) 875-5712 for an initial consultation, or continue reading below.
+Berger Montague has successfully represented clients in complex litigation for nearly fifty years.
+We understand that the focus of our representation starts and ends with our clients and the goals they hope to achieve, which frequently combine a public interest purpose and seeking a financial award for their whistleblowing activity.
+We are single-mindedly focused on helping our clients achieve these goals.

 We start this process by taking the time to get to know our clients and helping them determine whether they wish to proceed with being a whistleblower.
 We explain the entire process from start to finish, including what they should expect by becoming a whistleblower.

 If the client is prepared to go forward, we conduct a detailed investigation of the potential fraud.
-This may include multiple interviews, reviewing all relevant documents and data, and consultations with experts in the particular field, including scientists, academic professionals, and other specialists.
+This may include multiple in-person or telephone interviews, reviewing all relevant documents and data, and consultations with experts in the particular field, including regulatory compliance experts, academic professionals, and other specialists.

 Drawing the Government’s Interest to the Qui Tam Case

 One of the keys to success in representing whistleblowers is to draw the Government’s interest to the case.
-Many qui tam law firms rush through a whistleblower case investigation or conduct little investigation at all before filing.
+Some qui tam lawyers rush through a whistleblower case investigation or conduct little investigation at all before filing.
 This is usually a serious legal misstep.